2009 Nissan Altima Hybrid Test Drive – “A Better Alternative”

 First introduced in model year 2007, Nissan engineers had the requirement to make it a Nissan-style hybrid, not just a fuel efficient car.
 This is a key reason why when compared to the competition from Toyota, Chevy and Honda, several automotive magazines have called the Altima Hybrid ‘the best’ among the hybrids tested.

-The Altima hybrid powertrain mates a refined version of Nissan’s QR25 2.5 liter 4-cylinder engine and standard electronically controlled CVT (continuously variable transmission) with an 2009nissanaltimahybridheadonactionside01fixedsmalladvanced electric drive motor/generator that increases fuel economy while maintaining low tailpipe emissions.
+The Altima hybrid powertrain mates a refined version of Nissan’s QR25 2.5 liter 4-cylinder engine and standard electronically controlled CVT (continuously variable transmission) with an advanced electric drive motor/generator that increases fuel economy while maintaining low tailpipe emissions.
 Altima hybrid is rated as an Advanced Technology-Partial Zero Emissions Vehicle and emits almost no evaporative emissions.

 Altima hybrid’s drive system creates a synergy between its electric motor and its gasoline engine, offering both efficiency and excitement in the same attractive package.
 It is fun to drive and looks great, just like the gasoline version.

 The advanced energy drive system shares duties between the gasoline-powered 4-cylinder and the emissions-free electric motor-allowing the Altima hybrid to run solely on electric power, especially during stop-and-go driving, and up to 35mph with light throttle on flat roads, or when driving down hill.
-When extra power is 2009nissanaltimahybridengine01fixedsmallneeded, the gasoline engine starts instantly and smoothly adds power as required.
+When extra power is needed, the gasoline engine starts instantly and smoothly adds power as required.

 Altima hybrid is estimated to have a hybrid system net power rating of 198hp, but I think it is more like 220hp at peak throttle.
 With its 20 gallon fuel tank, the Altima hybrid can drive up to 700 miles between fill-ups.